odersky/sips/drafts/inlinemacros.md

 This makes it impossible to use the proposed macro system to implement [whitebox macros](http://docs.scala-lang.org/overviews/macros/blackbox-whitebox.html) from Scala 2.10+, but we are planning to eventually provide alternative ways of enabling the most important whitebox functionality.

-At some point in the compilation pipeline, after typechecking is complete for the entirety of the program, the compiler expands macro expressions outside the bodies of inline values and inline methods.
+At some point in the compilation pipeline, after typechecking is complete for the entirety of the program, the compiler expands macro expressions outside the bodies of inline methods.
-When macro expressions appear inside the aforementioned constructs, they will be ignored by the macro expander and processed by the compiler as usual.
+When macro expressions appear inside inline methods, they will be ignored by the macro expander and processed by the compiler as usual.

 A macro expression is expanded by evaluating its body and replacing the original expression